struct Migration {

 Sourcefn update_fingerprints(

-Also asserts that the stored fingerprints of all other system items match their builtin definitions.
+Returns the new fingerprints.
+Also asserts that the current fingerprints of all other system items match their builtin definitions.

 Perform cleanup of migration state, i.e. the migration shard.

-Returns a Future that must be run after the txn has been successfully committed to
+Returns a list of shards to finalize, and a Future that must be run after the shard

 We only perform cleanup in leader mode, to keep the durable state changes made by read-only